Spring in Jasper National Park

 Snow melt coupled with spring rain showers lead to high water in Jasper’s waterways, making spring the perfect time for waterfall viewing.
 Make your way onto the scenic Icefields Parkway to visit the thundering Athabasca Falls, then stop by Sunwapta Falls and be sure to hike to its lower falls.
 The photogenic Tangle Falls and the tiered Stanley Falls (a short hike) are also popular stops.

 Springtime is perfect for a soothing soak in the Miette Hot Springs, which are at their finest during cool and rainy weather.
 Fed by the hottest hotsprings in the Canadian Rockies, there are hot and cool pools open daily from late May until early October.
-Opening day is May 3, 2019.
+Check out the hours of operations.

 For those willing to brace the nighttime chill, and enjoy being under the second largest dark sky preserve in the world, Jasper offers several spring camping options.
 Cozy up around a campfire year-round at Wapiti Campground or cruise into the Icefields Centre RV for early spring camping.
 Jasper’s remaining campgrounds blossom with tents and trailers throughout May and June.
 Campgrounds can book quickly.
 Reserve today!